 A very short pixie faded on both sides and dyed into sharp brown with orange and yellow highlights on a selected portion.

 9) Scene hairstyle without a cut

 She has layered hair and leaving a few locks on the front, she has twisted her hair like we do while making a bun.
 But this twist should be inwards and keep your hands loose.
 Fix it with bobby bands, pins, or whatever suits your hair.

-It’s a really really bold Mohawk that can be easily achieved with a medium shag haircut and color it into two sections for a scene look.
+This scene hairstyle is a really really bold Mohawk that can be easily achieved with a medium shag haircut.
+Color it into two sections for a scene look.